styslix7/DGD203-BaranPark-n/README.md

 # DGD203-BaranParkin

-Repo created for university projects for lecture of DGD203 - Game Programming 1.
+Repo created by Baran Parkın 2305041025 for university projects for lecture of DGD203 - Game Programming 1.

 **Description**: A project where a Car class was createn in a spaceship theme and added functionalities like fuel, shield, galaxy and an ai character named EDI to have dialogue with user.